axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

    -  On the ``caseItemDetailCustomTop`` section.

       This section will be shown on the top of the ``CaseItemDetails`` component.
-You can define the width of this panel as your requirement, we recommend to use ``ui-g-*`` class of ``Primeface`` to define size of the width for the box can display flexibility.
+You can define the width of this panel as you like, we recommend to use ``ui-g-*`` class of ``Primeface`` to define size the width of the box and make it flexible.

    -  On the ``caseItemDetailCustomMiddle`` section.

       This section will be shown on the middle of the ``CaseItemDetails`` component.
-You can define the width of this panel as your requirement, we recommend to use ``ui-g-*`` class of ``Primeface`` to define size of the width for the box can display flexibility.
+You can define the width of this panel as you like, we recommend to use ``ui-g-*`` class of ``Primeface`` to define the width of the box and make it flexible.

    -  On the ``caseItemDetailCustomBottom`` section.

       This section will be shown on the bottom of the ``CaseItemDetails`` component.
-You can define the width of this panel as your requirement, we recommend to use ``ui-g-*`` class of ``Primeface`` to define size of the width for the box can display flexibility.
+You can define the width of this panel as you like, we recommend to use ``ui-g-*`` class of ``Primeface`` to define the width of the box and make it flexible.

-   -  After decided where we will push the custom code to ``CaseItemDetails``.
+   -  After deciding where we will push the custom code to ``CaseItemDetails``.

-      Move your customized code for Custom box section from old ``caseBody`` to under that sections.
+      Move your customized code for Custom box section from old ``caseBody`` to below that sections.

       Finally, your customization will be shown in ``CaseItemDetails``.